Jessa Seewald: Personal life

-Seewald was born in Tontitown, Arkansas, as the fifth child and the third daughter of Jim Bob and Michelle Duggar's 19 children.
-She married Benjamin Seewald on November 1, 2014.
-Together, the couple have four children: Spurgeon, Henry, Ivy, and Fern.
-In 2023, she revealed she had a miscarriage which she treated through dilation and curettage.
+Seewald was born in Tontitown, Arkansas USA, as the fifth child and the third daughter of Jim Bob and Michelle Duggar's 19 children.
+She married her boyfriend of 14 months following a 3-month-long engagement.
+They have six children.
+In 2023, she revealed she had a miscarriage in December 2022.

-Sexual abuse victim

 In a June 2015 interview on The Kelly File, Seewald identified herself as one of the girls sexually abused by her oldest brother, Josh Duggar, when he was a teenager.
 She described the abuse as "mild inappropriate touching," saying it occurred while she was sleeping and fully clothed.
 Seewald further stated she became aware of the abuse after her parents told her what had occurred following her brother's confession.
 While Seewald described the abuse as "very wrong," she decried those referring to her brother as a "child molester" or a "pedophile" or a "rapist", saying, "that is so overboard, and a lie, really."
 Regarding the police reports describing the abuse while she was a minor being released to the media, Seewald said, "the system that was set up to protect kids...it's greatly failed."